 Checkr provides three ways to use the platform to order background checks for your candidates:

-These three options serve different customers, and different use cases.
+These three options serve different customers and different use cases.
 Our recommended option for most new customers is to use the Checkr Dashboard.
-In some cases, a customized implementation built on our APIs, or a Checkr Partner integration with your current ATS might better suit your business needs.
+In some cases, a customized implementation built on our APIs or a Checkr Partner integration with your current applicant tracking system (ATS) might better suit your business needs.

 Available Checkr options: